 - In the desert

-- On a rooftop in New York City
+- On a city rooftop

-- Even on contaminated soil
+- In locations with contaminated soil

 National Aeronautics and Space Administration (NASA)